SA Schools Teams Chess Championships

 - Blocking the check with your pieces

-Moving King away form check
+Moving King away from check

 If a player makes a move which leaves the King in check ( Illegal move) you must allow your opponent to take back that move, and let him to get his King to safety.